 Welcome to the Lagoon Pier Fishing guide.
 The Lagoon pier is located in Port Melbourne roughly 20 minutes drive from the CBD.
 It was built in 1889 and overlooks Port Phillip Bay located on beach street.
 Today It can produce a wide range of species for anglers all year round.
 It can also provide spectacular Snapper fishing in the summer months.
-It’s also a popular spot for walkers and cyclist along the adjacent pathways of Port Melbourne and Albert Park.
+It’s also a popular spot for walkers and cyclists along the adjacent pathways of Port Melbourne and Albert Park.
 Lagoon pier has public toilets, parking and cafes nearby making it an excellent land-based fishing location.

-From Kerferd road pier, you will see the adjacent piers in princess pier, Lagoon pier and station pier.
-Check out this detailed about targeting snapper around Port Melbourne.
+Check out this detailed vid about targeting snapper around Port Melbourne.

 Fishing Lagoon Pier Port Melbourne